Hong Kong in Revolt

 Au Loong-Yu is a leading global justice and labour campaigner.
 His most recent book is China's Rise: Strength and Fragility (Merlin Press, 2012).
 He is one of the founders of Globalization Monitor, a Hong Kong based group which monitors China's labour conditions.

 'Clear, insightful, thorough and persuasive.
-It provides firsthand observations of the movement and its different groups and currents which help the reader embrace the diversity and complexity of the unrest.
-Without a doubt, this is the best book on Hong Kong's astonishing revolt.'<br> - Bruno Jetin, Associate Professor at University of Sorbonne Paris Nord
+It provides first-hand observations of the movement and its different groups and currents which help the reader embrace the diversity and complexity of the unrest.
+Without a doubt, this is the best book on Hong Kong's astonishing revolt.'- Bruno Jetin, Associate Professor at University of Sorbonne Paris Nord

 'A brilliant assessment of the Hong Kong Revolt.
-Guided by Marxist theory, Au criticises both the Beijing party dictatorship and western capitalist propaganda.' - Bodo Zeuner, Professor in Political Science, Berlin
+Guided by Marxist theory, Au criticises both the Beijing party dictatorship and western capitalist propaganda.'- Bodo Zeuner, Professor in Political Science, Free University of Berlin

 1. An Overview